bdougherty/tynt-blocker/readme.txt

 Tynt Blocker
 ============

-Pronounced "taynt" in this case.
+Pronounced "taint" in this case.
 This Safari extension blocks the stupid annoying Tynt copy/paste junk.

 Download from here: http://brad.is/software/TyntBlocker.safariextz